SpiralBL0CK/cubedos/README.md

 + `mercury`: The interface definition language compiler for CubedOS.

-+ `samples`: This folder contains various sample programs that illustrate CubedOS in action.
++ `samples`: Sample programs that illustrate CubedOS in action.

 + `scriptbuilder`: The command script editor for CubedOS.

-+ `src`: The CubedOS source code repository.
++ `src`: The CubedOS core modules and support library.

-+ `templates`: Various templates to facilitate the construction of CubedOS applications.
-The developer can use these templates to simplify the programming of new applications, however their use is not strictly required.
++ `templates`: Templates to facilitate the construction of CubedOS applications.
+The developer can use these templates to simplify the programming of new applications, however their use is not required.

 Development Environment